ohowe1/SpectatorModeRewrite/readme.md

 #Message sent when a player executes /s while in spectator mode but did not use it to get into spectator mode
 not-in-state-message: '&cYou did not use this command to get into spectator mode!
 Setting gamemode to SURVIVAL MODE'

+#Message sent when a player tries to use /s when they are to close to a hostile mob (See closest-hostile)
+mob-to-close-message: '&cYou are to close to a hostile mob to enter spectator mode'
 ```
 </p>
 </details>